murugaveltarun/murugaveltarun/README.md

 # Hi there 👋, I'm Tarun!

-I'm a **final-year Biomedical Engineering student** with a growing passion for **Full Stack Web Development**.
-I’m currently working on my final-year project and actively building projects that bridge **technology and healthcare**.
+I'm a **Full Stack Developer** with a background in **Biomedical Engineering**.
+I recently completed my degree and now focus entirely on building robust, scalable web applications.

 ---

 ## 🎯 Career Goal
-To build innovative, scalable full stack applications — especially those that drive **healthcare innovation** or leverage **AI in meaningful ways**.
+To grow as a developer by building modern, efficient, and user-friendly web applications — and to contribute to impactful projects in dynamic tech environments.

 ---

 ## 👯 Open to Collaborations
 I'm open to collaborating on:
 - Full stack web applications
-- Health tech solutions
+- SaaS platforms
-- AI-integrated web tools
+- Open source projects
-- Data-driven projects
+- Automation or productivity tools

 ---

 ## 🛠️ Skills and Tools

 **Programming Languages:**
-- JavaScript, Python, SQL, C
+- JavaScript, Python, SQL

 **Web Development:**
 - HTML, CSS, JavaScript